Now that your baby is a bit older, she’s probably enjoying baths more. Read practical tips for making baby bath time safe and fun.

-Baby bath time: when?
+Baby bath time: how often?

 Once your baby is ready for the big bath, you might like to take a bath with him (while keeping safe and having an extra person around to help).
 Mum can even breastfeed baby in the bath if you want.

-Baby bath time step by step
+Baby bath time: step by step

 Here are basic steps for giving your baby a bath:

 - Put a non-slip bath mat on the floor and one in the bath.

 - Fill the bath to about 8 cm.